 2001 Practice of Geography

 MSc dissertation supervision (Conservation, Climate Change programs)

 My office hours for students are 2-4 pm Monday’s and Tuesday’s

 Charlotte Wheeler.
-Funded by a NERC CASE studentship, in partnership with Permian Global.
+Funded by a NERC CASE studentship.
 Project title, ‘Designing tropical forests of the future.’

 UCL Biodiversity Forum and Seminar Series

 Lewis, S. L., Sonke, B., Sunderland, T., Begne, S.K., Lopez-Gonzalez, van der Heijden, G.M., ….Zemagho, L. (2013).
 Above-ground biomass and structure of 260 African tropical forests dataset. http://bit.ly/1o1tjRR